SpenceKonde/AVR-Guidance/BestPractices.md

 While all of these packages do provide "Arduino Pin Numbers" and "Analog Pin Numbers" (eg, pins named "A0" and such) it is recommended that you refer to pins using their "port pin numbers" PIN_Pxn notation (ie, PIN_PA2 refers to PA2, pin 2 on PORT A).
 These are immune to confusion relating to different pin mappings (which are common, for historical reasons, and provide maximum portability between different parts in the same families (particularly with the newer parts, where devices with different pin counts from the same family will typically have the same functionality on the same port pins.

 You **cannot** refer to these with "PIN_xn" (ex PIN_B2).
-Some older cores do not support the PIN_Pxn notation; see the above recommendations of hardware packages.
+Some older cores do not support the PIN_Pxn notation; see the recommendations of hardware packages.